rootkovska/rootkovska.github.io/_posts/2015-12-17-Constitution.md

 The games - for us, italians - were over with the constitutional court sentence 01/2014 that declared unconstitutional the parliaments since the 2005 voting system changes, but stated the need of continuity for law&order sake.
 And the whole judicial system adapted ignoring popular instances of individual rights violations.
 Uh?
 Ehm?
 Sorry to disturb sir, but I didn't understand ...
 I have some questions ... honestly ...
 I'm serious now: what about the Lisbon Treaty?
 What about United States of Europe?
 Is Our Constitution valid?
 Is there a Parliament in Rome?
 A President?
 Who is the civil authority that the militaries answer 'Yes Sir' to?
 What the hell is the legal part of the story!?!?!??
 Again: no clue.

+So I've seen:

-So I've seen the Personal Computers War that ended when we added an ethernet Card to every Personal Computer.
+* the Personal Computers War that ended when we added an ethernet Card to every Personal Computer.
-Then the Internet War that ended when we added a firewall to every antivirus.
+* the Internet War that ended when we added a firewall to every antivirus.
-Then the Mobile Phone War, that ended when we added porn to every mobile phone.
+* the Mobile Phone War, that ended when we added porn to every mobile phone.
-Then the Big Data War, that ended when we added the capability to add money on every letter exchanged on any telecommunication device.
+* the Big Data War, that ended when we added the capability to add money on every letter exchanged on any telecommunication device.
+* the failure of any internet crowd-sourced initiative.

-I've seen things that you humans... yes, I've an Android phone.
+[I've seen things you people wouldn't believe](https://en.wikipedia.org/wiki/Tears_in_rain_monologue).
+But yes, I have an Android phone.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DohRa9lsx0Q">Stuck In The Middle With You - Stealers Wheel</iframe>